Ongoing Projects

 Transport Justice in Sub-Saharan Africa

-Tansport_Africa Partly funded by the Volvo Research and Educational Foundations, the aim of this initiative is to gain a deeper understanding of the changing landscape of transport (in)justice in African cities.
+Tansport_AfricaPartly funded by the Volvo Research and Educational Foundations, the aim of this initiative is to gain a deeper understanding of the changing landscape of transport (in)justice in African cities.
 In particular, the research strand seeks to understand how (proposed) changes in the transport systems and land use patterns may degrade or enhance the ability of disadvantaged groups to access daily needs.

 Within the framework of this new initiative, Wambũi Kariuki is studying how informal public transport, the backbone of motorized transport in Sub-Saharan Africa, can be made relevant for both the urban poor and the emerging middle classes, using the theoretical concept of dignity.
 Chebe Polycap, who will soon be joining the Fair Transport Lab, will analyze how new transport investments are affecting walking patterns in African cities, with particular attention for the urban poor.
 Jointly with researchers from Rwanda, Malawi and South-Africa, Karel Martens is exploring how the theoretical concepts developed in his book can be applied to the Sub-Saharan context.

-Mobility beyond Middle-Income and Middle-Age
+Mobility Beyond Middle-Income and Middle-Age

-Man_Cross The aim of this research strand is to understand and analyze the mobility challenges faced by groups that tend to receive limited attention in transport policies and investments.
+The aim of this research strand is to understand and analyze the mobility challenges faced by groups that tend to receive limited attention in transport policies and investments.
 Avital Arbel is studying how teenagers living in ex-urbs and rural communities manage their mobility, exploring how they conceptualize a fair transport system in their localities.
 Omer Dillian is developing an approach to understand how people may lose existing, and acquire new, mobility skills at older age.
 Matan Singer was studying the travel behavior of individuals with cognitive impairments and their barriers to using public transport, developing the concept of ‘cognitive mainstreaming’ and policy-relevant guidelines to address the mobility needs of people with cognitive impairments.

 Emerging Transport Modes for Transport Justice?

-Bus_Singapore This research project explores which population groups might be served by emerging transport modes – and which groups may have little to gain from the buzz around new trends and innovations.
+This research project explores which population groups might be served by emerging transport modes – and which groups may have little to gain from the buzz around new trends and innovations.
 Emily Soh studied the promise of autonomous vehicles (AVs).
 Using the Ethical Delphi method, she has analyzed to what extent AV professionals in Israel and Singapore relate to key public values in their work, such as equity, democracy and privacy.
 Her published work can be found on the lab’s website.

 Avi Parsha has focused on cycling, which is receiving increasing attention and funding in cities around the world.
 He has explored the relationship between social identity and cycling among women in Tel Aviv, finding that the hip and young image of the typical cyclist creates a barrier to cycling for underprivileged groups.
 He published his findings not only in his master thesis titled Social identity and cycling among women: The case of Tel Aviv-Jaffa, but also in a paper published in Transportation Research Part F: Traffic Psychology and Behaviour.